 about Becca + Nathan

-We are husband-and-wife potters wood-firing on an old homestead in central Vermont.
+we are husband-and-wife potters wood-firing our handmade pottery on an old homestead in Vermont

 One day, ten years ago, the phone rang in Becca's pottery studio.

 It was Nathan - a potter in Vermont and a total stranger at the time- calling to see if Becca would teach a clay workshop at his studio.